flgkd/integer-linear-programming-notes/notes/04-branch-and-cut.md

 | Cutting Plane | Add valid inequalities | Tighten the relaxation by cuts |
 | Branch and Cut | Combine both | Try cuts first; if cuts are not enough, branch |

-Branch and Cut is not a completely separate idea from Branch and Bound.
+Branch and Cut is not a completely separate method from Branch and Bound.

 Rather, it is Branch and Bound strengthened by cutting planes.

 In modern MILP solvers, Branch and Cut is often the standard framework.
-Solvers do not simply branch blindly.
-Instead, they also use cuts, presolve, heuristics, node selection strategies, branching rules, and many other techniques.
+Solvers usually do not simply branch blindly.
+Instead, they also use cuts, presolve, primal heuristics, node selection strategies, branching rules, and many other techniques.

-## 7. Key Takeaways
+## 6. Key Takeaways

-1. Branch and Cut is an enhancement of Branch and Bound.
+1. Branch and Cut is Branch and Bound strengthened by cutting planes.
-2. The main extra step in Branch and Cut is the use of cutting planes.
+2. The main extra step in Branch and Cut is cut generation.
 3. A cutting plane tightens the LP relaxation without removing feasible integer solutions.
 4. Stronger LP relaxations lead to stronger bounds.
 5. Stronger bounds can prune more nodes.
 6. A good cut can prevent unnecessary branching.
 7. If useful cuts cannot be found, the algorithm branches just like Branch and Bound.
-8. Branch and Cut is a core framework used in modern MILP solvers.
+8. In modern MILP solvers, Branch and Cut is a core solution framework.

 ## References

 1. Deng, Faheng.
-“Branch and Cut.” *Cnblogs*, 2019.
+“Branch and Cut.” *Cnblogs*, 2019.（邓发恒：《Branch and Cut》，博客园，2019年）
-   （邓发恒：《Branch and Cut》，博客园，2019年。）

-2. Padberg, M., and Rinaldi, G. “A Branch-and-Cut Algorithm for the Resolution of Large-Scale Symmetric Traveling Salesman Problems.” *SIAM Review*, 33(1), 1991, pp. 60–100.
+2. Mitchell, John E. *Branch-and-Cut Algorithms for Combinatorial Optimization Problems*.
+To appear in *Handbook of Applied Optimization*, Oxford University Press, 2000.
+April 19, 1999; revised September 7, 1999.

 ## Suggested Follow-up Reading

 - Branch and Bound
 - Cutting Plane
-- Branching Rules
 - Cut Separation
 - Node Selection Strategy
+- Branching Rules
+- Local Cuts and Global Cuts
-- Branch and Cut
+- Branch and Price
 - Modern MILP Solvers such as CPLEX and Gurobi

 These topics are useful for later notes on Branch and Price and large-scale integer programming methods.